tidyverse/tidyverse.org/content/articles/2019-09-tidymodels.markdown

 ### Breaking Changes

  * Since 2018, a warning has been issued when the wrong argument was used in `bake(recipe, newdata)`.
-The depredation period is over and `new_data` is officially required.
+The deprecation period is over and `new_data` is officially required.
  * Previously, if [`step_other()`](https://tidymodels.github.io/recipes/reference/step_other.html) did _not_ collapse any levels, it would still add an "other" level to the factor.
 This would lump new factor levels into "other" when data were baked (as  [`step_novel()`](https://tidymodels.github.io/recipes/reference/step_novel.html) does).
 This no longer occurs since it was inconsistent with `?step_other`, which said that: "If no pooling is done the data are unmodified".

 ### New Operations: